alfredkam/yakojs/doc.md

   /* Optional parameters */
   maxRadius: 10,                        // Caps the maxRadius
-  fill: '#000',                         // Sets the default fill color inverse : ['x', 'y'],                 // If need to inverse the x or y cords /* Data Set */
+  fill: '#000',                         // Sets the default fill color invert : ['x', 'y'],                 // If need to invert the x or y cords /* Data Set */
   points: [{
     data: [0,1,3],